 Initial complications at a ‘cookie-cutter’ building

-Chief Greer sets the stage as we begin the interview: "It was a beautiful day, and this was a normal-looking building – cookie-cutter, everything about it, we've done this a thousand times."
+Chief Greer sets the stage: “It was a beautiful day, and this was a normal-looking building – cookie-cutter, everything about it, we’ve done this a thousand times.”

-A dog-walking citizen called 911 to report the fire, and first-arriving companies reported smoke showing from the second floor.
+A dog-walking citizen called 911 to report the fire on Ohio Avenue, and first-arriving companies reported smoke showing from the second floor.
 There was no one jumping up and down out front, no indication of anything particularly amiss other than the smoke showing.